create3000/x_ite/docs/_posts/components/Shaders/ShaderProgram.md

 ### SFString [ ] **type** "VERTEX" <small>["VERTEX"|"FRAGMENT"]</small>

-Type indicates whether this ShaderProgram is a vertex or fragment (pixel) shader.
+*type* indicates whether this ShaderProgram is a vertex or fragment (pixel) shader.

 #### Warning